mangosArchives/serverZero_Rel19/src/tools/map-extractor/README.md

 The *map extractor* can be used with a few parameters to customize input, output and generated output.

-* `-i PATH`: set the path for reading the client's MPQ archives to the given path.
+* `-i PATH`, `--input PATH`: set the path for reading the client's MPQ archives to the given path.
-* `-o PATH`: set the path for writing the extracted client database files and the generated maps to the given path
+* `-o PATH`, `--output PATH`: set the path for writing the extracted client database files and the generated maps to the given path
-* `-e FLAG`: extract/generate a specific set of data.
+* `-e FLAG`, `--extract FLAG`: extract/generate a specific set of data.
 To only extract and generate map files, set to `1`.
 To extract client database files only, set to `2`.
 By default it is set to `3` to extract both client database files and generate maps.
-* `-f NUMBER`: set to different values to decrease/increase the map size, and thus decrease/increase map accuracy.
+* `-f NUMBER`, `--flat NUMBER`: set to different values to decrease/increase the map size, and thus decrease/increase map accuracy.
-* `-h`: display the usage message, and an example call.
+* `-h`, `--help`: display the usage message, and an example call.

 [1]: http://blizzard.com/games/wow/ "World of Warcraft"